Katherine Gemmecke / October 12, 2021

 Pop the champagne!
 You’ve received all necessary permits and approvals and have the OK to begin construction.
 (Unless, of course, it’s in the middle of January.
 Weather always plays a part in construction timelines in New England!)

 To recap, purchasing land might seem daunting, but understanding the commitment and hiring the right team will put you on the right track for success.
 Developing land allows an opportunity to customize a building to your exact needs that you may not find in an existing building.
 In addition, every piece of land is unique and may require contingencies to be built into your contract.
-Consulting with a real estate professional is a great first step to discuss your wants and needs in a property.
+Consulting with a commercial real estate professional is a great first step to discuss your wants and needs in a property.

 Learn more about commercial construction costs in 2021